 The prevention of the vaccine covers around 75% of the cases of cervical cancer, and there are already some data as to the efficiency in adolescent to 45 year old women.
-The vaccine prepares against a wide range of viruses, but it doesn’t mean that the regular visits to the gynaecologist can be stopped.
+The vaccine prepares against a wide range of viruses, but it doesn’t mean that the regular visits to the gynecologist can be stopped.
 The regular medical check-ups are vital.
 Three doses are needed for a proper vaccination.

 This vaccine has been put through a lot of exhaustive scientific and sanitary tests and has overcome by far all the obstacles that have appeared on its way.
-A thorough study has been carried out for over a decade and it’s been authorised in more than 100 countries worldwide.
+A thorough study has been carried out for over a decade and it’s been authorized in more than 100 countries worldwide.
 50 million of doses have been handed out around the world.

 Among other medical authorities, the World Health Organisation (WHO) recognizes the security that this vaccine may provide and its tolerance, which is very high.
 Only in some cases local reactions (on the arm) or a slight temperature has been recorded.

 Premature detection measures must be developed through an annual Pap smear and vaccination in the established age range, in order to maximize the prevention effects of the cervical cancer.